AUTOEXEC.BAT: Example

-This configuration sets common environment variables, loads a disk cache, places common directories into the default PATH, and initializes the DOS mouse / keyboard drivers.
+This configuration sets common environment variables, loads a disk cache, places common directories into the default PATH, and initializes the DOS mouse and keyboard drivers.
 The PROMPT command sets the prompt to "C:\>" (when the working directory is the root of the C drive) instead of simply "C>" (the default prompt, indicating only the working drive and not the directory therein).

 In general, device drivers were loaded in CONFIG.SYS, and programs were loaded in the AUTOEXEC.BAT file.
 Some devices, such as mice, could be loaded either as a device driver in CONFIG.SYS, or as a TSR in AUTOEXEC.BAT, depending upon the manufacturer.

 In MS-DOS 6.0 and higher, a DOS boot menu is configurable.
-This can be of great help to users who wish to have optimized boot configurations for various programs, such as DOS games and Windows.
+This can be used by users who wish to have optimized boot configurations for various programs, such as DOS games and Windows.